-To respond quickly and analytically, we’ve created individual dashboards for each growth-team client with two views of each business’s funnels.
+To take hold of business-by-business metrics, we’ve created individual dashboards for each of CTC’s growth-team client with two views of their funnel.

 To do the same, pull day-over-day data into a Google Sheet from the last ~2-3 weeks.
 Accounts that have seen a 10% or more decrease should be able to pinpoint what day that drop began, typically between Mar.
 8-10.